Reach New Revenue Heights With RebelMouse’s Boost Spot Placement

 Increase Traffic and Action With the Boost Spot

 Thanks to the Boost Spot placement, a recent campaign between a handful of RebelMouse clients and a high-profile nonprofit organization received 35.9x more sponsored content views than a comparable campaign would have through a social giant like Facebook.
 The campaign received 15.9x better conversion to action on sponsored content as well.
 In conjunction with other separate campaigns, the Boost Spot has helped to bring in millions of additional impressions and improve the SEO rank on key phrases for sponsors.

 The Boost Spot placement can round out any ad strategy or stand alone as a monetization method that doesn't just increase revenue, but also adds value to your own content and readership.
 For example, in the previously mentioned campaign, the Boost Spot drove massive traffic to content about meaningful topics like social justice, instead of clickbait material that often turns readers off.

 If you aren't publishing on RebelMouse yet, request a proposal today to begin optimizing your approach to sponsored content with our Boost Spot.

-Already a RebelMouse client, or a brand interested in advertising across RebelMouse's site network?
-Email email@example.com or talk to your account manager today to learn more about the Boost Spot.
+Already a RebelMouse client?
+Email email@example.com or talk to your account manager today to learn more about our Boost Spot.

 We also love to make connections and introductions!
 If you're a publisher on RebelMouse that's interested in using our Boost Spot, but need help finding a sponsor to work with, or you're a brand looking to sponsor content across sites in the RebelMouse network, let us know and we'll help you find the perfect match.